Finding a New Home for You and Your Dog

 9. Be resourceful and persistent.Craigslist is a great resource for dog friendly housing ads.
 You may want to consider placing a ‘Housing Wanted’ ad on Craigslist while you're there.

 10. Let science help you!
 Someone told you your dog is a pit bull, but the truth is, many dogs identified as pit bulls are actually mixed breed dogs who have been incorrectly labeled by veterinarians, trainers and animal shelter personnel.
 Albert was labeled a pit bull in a local shelter but the landlord of his wanna-be adopter restricted this breed from his building.
 After a DNA test showed that there was absolutely no terrier in his genetic make-up, he was welcomed into the apartment and officially adopted from the shelter!
-Wisdom Panel DNA tests are available from LHS at a discounted rate of $65 for a saliva test and $120 for a blood DNA test.
+Wisdom Panel DNA tests are available to purchase from LHS.
 From this shelter advocate who arranged the adoption:

 “It was very reassuring to both landlord and potential dog owner...I remember the landlord doing a complete 180 once he had a piece of paper in front of him (the DNA results).
 Having a printed document was much more official."